jacobxperez/rams/README.md

 ## About

-Essentials is a dynamic CSS reset framework build on [LESS](http://lesscss.org/).
+Essentials is a dynamic CSS framework build on [LESS](http://lesscss.org/).

 ### Project Status